happyren/Reading-notes/InternetNotes.md

 3. Type of Length field, for Ethernet, type field tells the OS which protocol should the packet be handed in to, 0x0800 means IPv4; for IEEE 802.3, this field carrys the legth of the frame, which means a layering violation would be existed, and the extra header from LLC(Logical Link Control) has to be appended to use 8 bytes convey a 2 bytes protocol information for receiver to handle.
 After 97, IEEE says that all this field with a value greater than 1500(1536 = 0x600) is type, and smaller is length.

-4. Data, up to 1500 bytes, mostly constrained by the RAM price at that time.
+4. Data, up to 1500 bytes, mostly constrained by the RAM price at that time, in addition to the MAX size of the frame, it also has a MIN size of a frame, first reason is that it a station may truncate the frame while detect collision, hene a garbage frame may be on the cable, Ethernet requires a MIN of 64 bytes frame to distinguish message from garbage, it should be from destination address to checksum, including both, contains 64 bytes, both address are 6 bytes, type field of 2 bytes, checksum of 4 bytes, leaves at most 46bytes padding while 0 message is transmitted, the second reason to have MIN length is while a message is too short, collision at the end of the transmission line does not have enough time to come back, and the sender might mistaken that transmission is successful.

 ## Network Layer